sciknoworg/OntoLearner/docs/source/benchmarking/arts_and_humanities/nomisma.rst

 about a concept in various formats.
 The project is a collaborative effort of the American Numismatic Society and the Institute for the Study of the Ancient World at New York University.

-:Domain: Arts & Humanities
+:Domain: Arts and Humanities
 :Category: Numismatics
 :Current Version: None
 :Last Updated: 2025-01-22
 :Creator: American Numismatic Society, Institute for the Study of the Ancient World
 :License: Creative Commons 4.0
-:Format: RDF, TTL
+:Format: TTL
 :Download: `Nomisma Ontology (Nomisma) Homepage <https://www.dainst.org/forschung/projekte/noslug/2098>`_

 Graph Metrics